Security-Onion-Solutions/securityonion-docs/Automating-Setup.rst

 Automating Setup
 ================

 You can automate the Setup process using ``sosetup.conf``.
-There are a few example files in ``/usr/share/securityonion/``.

 Starting from scratch
 ---------------------

-Copy one of the example files from ``/usr/share/securityonion/`` to your home directory:
+There are a few example files in ``/usr/share/securityonion/``.
+Copy one of these example files to your home directory:

 ::